colllten/Find-a-Boiler/README.md

 # Troubleshooting
 - Ensure that UserData.txt exists after the first attempt at running the server is over
-- Make sure the three profile pictures are downloaded and their absolute file paths have been copied into their respective lines
+- Make sure the three profile pictures are downloaded, and their absolute file paths have been copied into their respective lines
   - Absolute paths must be pasted into the specified lines in `ProfilePictureFrame.java`
   - See "Setting Up the Server" above for clarity